 Jason Smith is a Certified Financial Planner (CFP) member of the Financial Advice Association Australia (FAAA) (formerly The Financial Planning Association (FPA)), with a Bachelor of Business (Accounting), Graduate Diploma in Financial Planning and Graduate Diploma of Applied Finance and Investment (Investment Management).
-Jason is also a Practising Member of The Profession of Independent Financial Advisers (PIFA) (formerly The Independent Financial Advisers Association of Australia (IFAAA)).
-All advice is provided by a CFP that is also a Practising Member of PIFA, so you can be confident you are receiving advice from someone experienced and knowledgeable that is also truly independent.
+Jason was also a Founding Member of The Profession of Independent Financial Advisers (PIFA) (formerly The Independent Financial Advisers Association of Australia (IFAAA)), so you can be confident you are receiving advice from someone experienced and knowledgeable that is also truly independent.

 In 2007, a group of small-business owners had an idea.
 They asked, “What would happen if we all gave back just by doing the things we do every day?”
 It was a question that deeply inspired them.

 Three years and a great undertaking later, they were able to design the systems and processes necessary to make it work, and their dream is now a reality.
 The initiative was originally called Buy 1 Give 1, backed by the idea that companies would make a giving impact with each designated business transaction.
 Today, the B1G1 initiative has more than 2,100 businesses from around the world—each making significant impacts every day.